 The practice offers the full range of immunisations for babies and children.

-This service is led by Dr Healy in conjunction with our nurse practitioner Laura Monk.
+This service is led by Dr Finlay in conjunction with our nurse practitioner Laura Monk, and Practice Nurse Alex Prior.

 Baby clinics are held on Mondays at Sandwich.
 Please ask for an appointment.